 |Annie Clements '03|

 Most of those I queried about life as a touring musician have experienced best- and worst-case scenarios on the road.
 As he began carving out a place for himself in the jazz world, saxophonist Bob Reynolds '00 found getting started to be rough duty.
 "I spent years dogging it in vans and cars; sharing hotel rooms; and sleeping on couches, floors, and guest rooms of ardent fans," he recalls.
 "I've driven all over Spain multiple times in cargo vans and been up and down the East Coast of the U.S. in a Dodge Caravan packed with five guys and all of our gear going to gigs where I was the leader."
 In 2007, when Reynolds signed on as a member of John Mayer's touring band for 150 nights on the road, it was like going from rags to riches.
 Reynolds is quick to note, however, that the musical experience is not determined by the accommodations of the tour.
-"There have been innumerable amazing moments for me both musically and personally," he says.
+"There have been innumerable amazing moments [on tour] for me both musically and personally," he says.
 "I've had soulful musical experiences both in a basement club in Madrid in front of 30 people and in front of tens of thousands at Madison Square Garden or Giants Stadium.
 Each has made me aware of how powerful music can be."

 In many cases, getting to the gig is much of the battle.
 Gary Burton often tells musician hopefuls that the few hours of performing for an audience onstage are the best part of a musician's day.
 It's almost unanimous that air travel is no fun anymore - unless, like percussionist Taku Hirano '95, you tour with an act like Fleetwood Mac, which on its recent tour used a chartered jet.